 What is MadeByMark.com?

 By far, the most popular posts that draw people here are my fix for LCD monitor ghosting and the series of posts I wrote about a personal experiment with Topomax for weight loss several years ago.
-A post about the elegant but awkwardly marketed Sonos wireless speaker system runs a distant third.
+People familiar with my Tarot books are usually here to see TarotTools.com, where, in addition to a blog focused on Tarot news, you’ll find tools to help you become a better Tarot reader.

 The “Mark” in MadeByMark.com

-I live in Atlanta, GA, with Clyde (my husband of 23 years) and our two dogs, Windy Day and Sunny Day.
+I live in Atlanta, GA, with Clyde (my husband of 24 years) and our two dogs, Windy Day and Sunny Day.
 I’m grateful every day for the sweet, quiet life we lead together.
-Most of the posts I write these days are inspired by our adventures together.

 I wrestle a lot with spirituality.
 By nature, I’m a skeptic.
 I have a lot of impatience with people who want to force their faith on others.
 I’m angry when religion is used as a blanket excuse for intolerance and ignorance.
 That said: I’ve always been drawn to a kind of practical mysticism.
 So, in the end, I’m a sort of eclectic neo-Buddist Gnostic Christian mystic.